As a coach, there’s a lot that goes into preparing your team.

 Kostka spoke about “performance sustainability,” and the importance of having every player feel valued for the respective roles they play.

-Check out the preview video above, and watch the full 30-minute panel discussion with Preston, Kostka, Campbell, and Pietersen with a membership to The Coaches Site.
+Watch the full 30-minute panel discussion with Preston, Kostka, Campbell, and Pietersen with a membership to The Coaches Site.